-When accepting his Oscar for “Leaving Las Vegas” (1996), Nicolas Cage said that independence is the answer, as a counterbalance to the big-budget films.
+When accepting his Oscar for “Leaving Las Vegas” , made on a tight burdget, Nicolas Cage was very enthusiastic about independent films, as a counterbalance to the big-budget films.
 Do you agree with that?

 Despite the commercial success of “Titanic” for instance, do you think the American film industry is in great health?

 No, I don’t think it’s in great health at all.
 I think that “Titanic” was a very dangerous adventure and the fact that it worked as hugely as it did, is probably an accident and they averted a potential disaster.
 I’ve been around too many years, I know what it’s like when the cycle changes and no one can predict when that cycle will change, when an audience’s taste will change.
 And sooner or later someone is going to get hurt very badly with these hundred million dollar films that require fifty or seventy-five million dollars of marketing costs to go with it.
 Where do the restrains begin—if Cameron spends two hundred million dollars, the next guy at that level is gonna spend two hundred and fifty million dollars and you can’t stop that … it goes on.
 Somebody sooner or later is gonna get hurt very badly.
 It’s a downwards spiral.
 The thing that saved “Titanic” was a love story, I don’t have to be a genius to understand that, everybody knows it.
 But you could have told that love story without spending two hundred million dollars.
 So I’d be very concerned if I were running a studio, very concerned.